cktlco/crew-chief-autovoicepack/README.md

 ## 🗣️ Common Question: When I use one of the voice packs downloaded from this page, why does the new CrewChief voice have frequent garbled or weird speech output?
-Alas, the xtts machine learning model which is performing the text-to-speech work is a "generative" model, which means **its output is not constrained to the exact text we provide**, and it can generate *any* audio data that the model deems as **probabilistically correct** -- even if it's clearly nonsense to a listener.
+Alas, some of the generated sound files just sound bad.
+The xtts machine learning model which is performing the text-to-speech work is a "generative" model, which means **its output is not constrained to the exact text we provide**, and it can generate *any* audio data that the model deems as **probabilistically correct** -- even if it's clearly nonsense to a listener.

 Improving the quality of the reference audio files used for voice cloning **helps greatly**, but in practice, the best option is simply to **wait for related technology to improve**, then plumb in a more capable and robust text-to-speech tool when available.
 This is a very active research area with many promising developments in progress.